Key takeaways:

 - Small business owners who want an all-in-one platform without juggling multiple providers

-- Entrepreneurs looking for room to scale their online presence as their business grows
+- Entrepreneurs who want room to scale their online presence

-- Anyone who prefers bundled services, from domains to hosting and security, in a single dashboard
+- Anyone who prefers bundled services such as domains, hosting, and security in one dashboard

 What users are saying